kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

 ### Merging all probes into one listener

-Introducing an intermediate layer to translate HTTP probes into TCP and gRPC probes (the translator), transform user specified probes (the user probe) into HTTP probes on the pod, and:
+Introducing an intermediate layer to transform user specified probes (the user probe) into HTTP probes on the pod, and translate HTTP probes back into TCP and gRPC probes (the translator) on this intermediate layer and:

 1. If the user probe is HTTP based, requests are forwarded/redirected to application directly

-2. If the user probe is TCP or gRPC based, we'll still receive HTTP requests for these probes, since they are transformed to HTTP probes.
+2. If the user probe is TCP or gRPC based, we'll also receive HTTP requests for these probes, since they are transformed to HTTP probes.
 We forward these requests to the translator and the translator is responsible for detecting the actual probe status from the application.

 The whole workflow can be shown in the following diagram: